gleechi/gleechi.github.io/pages/0.12.0/unity/faqs.md

 3. You have in runtime disabled this [VG_Articulation](unity_component_vgarticulation.0.12.0.html) component.
 4. You have in runtime [SetObjectSelectionWeight](virtualgrasp_unityapi.0.12.0.html#setobjectselectionweight) to 0.

-### I runtime changed the VG_Articulation component on an object with different joint type and other joint parameters, why the interaction with this object does not correspond to these changes?
+### I runtime changed the VG_Articulation component on an object with different joint type and/or other joint parameters.
+Why the interaction with this object does not correspond to these changes?

 You can only runtime change object articulation by using API function [ChangeObjectJoint](virtualgrasp_unityapi.0.12.0.html#changeobjectjoint-1).
 See page [runtime changes](unity_component_vgarticulation.0.12.0.html#runtime-changes).

 ### When I tried to catch a fast moving object, the hand is following the object for a little which looks strange.
-Why?

 The default interaction type for all objects is {% include tooltip.html tooltip="TriggerGrasp" text="TRIGGER_GRASP" %} and Grasp Animation Speed 0.05 (see [Global Grasp Interaction Settings](unity_component_myvirtualgrasp.0.12.0.html#global-grasp-interaction-settings)) which means that the a grasp moves the hand to the object in 0.05 seconds.